IBM/logdna-cos/README.md

 [![LICENSE](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://github.com/victorshinya/logdna-cos/blob/master/LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/victorshinya/logdna-cos/pulls)

-IBM Cloud™ Internet Services on Enterprise Plan offers a Logpush feature which sends at least 1 log package (on a `.gz` file) to a Bucket on a [Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage) every 5 minutes.
+IBM Cloud™ Internet Services on Enterprise Plan offers a Logpush feature which sends at least 1 log package (on a `.gz` file) to a Bucket on a [IBM Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage) every 100,000 logs or every 30 seconds, whichever comes first.
+More than one file might be pushed per 30-second period or per 100,000 logs.
 For those logs, there is a service called [IBM Log Analysis with LogDNA](https://cloud.ibm.com/catalog/services/ibm-log-analysis-with-logdna) that can receive all logs and display them in a single platform (you can send logs from your Kubernetes cluster, VMs, etc).
-To import all logs into LogDNA, you need to set up a Serverless function to check COS and send the logs to LogDNA every 3 minutes.
-It uses an Action and a Trigger (with a Cron job) to run the job automatically.
+To import all logs into LogDNA, you need to set up a Serverless function on IBM Cloud Functions which uses a Trigger to call your function automatically.
+The Trigger listens for a write event on IBM Cloud Object Storage.
+Whenever CIS uploads an object to your IBM Cloud Object Storage bucket, the Trigger calls your function that process the log package and automatcally send it to your LogDNA instance.

 ![Architecture Design](doc/source/images/architecture.png)